Scion TC Mods: Upgrade Ideas & Performance Parts

 Nonetheless, best Scion tC turbochargers are manufactured by:

-Greddy TD05H-18G is also one of the best turbos to consider but unfortunately it has been discontinued.
+Greddy TD05H-18G is also a great turbo to consider, but unfortunately it has been discontinued.

 Suspension Upgrades

-Making sure your Scion tC handles the best it can before you add any performance upgrades is the way to go.
+Making sure your Scion tC handles well before you add any performance upgrades is the way to go.

 There’s no better way to do this than by swapping out your stock suspension components for purpose-built aftermarket parts.